 Incorporating airplants into your office is a decision every employee should embrace!
 A multitude of scientific studies underscores the positive impact: plants in our workspaces enhance mental and physical well-being while supercharging productivity.

-One of the best qualities of airplants is that they naturally contribute to our health by cleaning the air and improving the humidity level of the air.
-Dr. Margaret Burchett, an internationally respected air quality researcher of the University of Technology Sydney, even states ‘It is expected that indoor plants will become standard technology - a vital building installation element for improving indoor air quality.’
+Airplants boast a unique quality—they contribute naturally to our health by purifying the air and optimizing humidity levels.
+Dr. Margaret Burchett, an esteemed air quality researcher at the University of Technology Sydney, predicts that indoor plants will soon become standard technology, a pivotal element in enhancing indoor air quality.

 Source: Proceedings of Sixth International Conference on Indoor Air Quality, Ventilation & Energy Conservation in Buildings – Sustainable Built Environment, Volume III / Plants-for-People / Texas A&M University